PrefectHQ/prefect/docs/guides/deployment/servereless-workers.md

 ## Setup

-TK make sure that permissions are correct
+Make sure you have an entity on your chosen cloud provider with the necessary permissions to run serverless jobs.

 === "AWS ECS"

     To run a deployment on ECS, AWS credentials are required.

-    Create a user and attach the *AmazonECS_FullAccess* permissions.
+    One option is to create a user and attach the *AmazonECS_FullAccess* permissions.
     From that user's page create credentials and store them somewhere safe for use in the next section.

+    A second option for creating a role for the ECS task with lower privileges is outlined in the [ECS guide](https://prefecthq.github.io/prefect-aws/ecs_guide/).

 === "Azure Container Instances"

-    To run a deployment on ACI, an Azure subscription, resource worker, and tenant secret are required.
+    To run a deployment on ACI an Azure subscription, resource worker, and tenant secret are required.

-    Create subscription and resource worker
+    **Create a subscription and resource worker**

     1. In the Azure portal, create a subscription.
     2. Create a resource group within your subscription.

-    *Create app registration*
+    **Create app registration**

     1. In the Azure portal, create an app registration.
     2. In the app registration, create a client secret.
 Copy the value and store it somewhere safe.

-    ### Add App Registration to Subscription
+    **Add App Registration to Subscription**

     1. Navigate to the resource group you created earlier.
     2. Click on "Access control (IAM)" and then "Role assignments".